vgurianov/srt/docs/experiment3.md

 Figure 2.
 Velocity as function from momentum

 Points are measurement data, a continuous line is an analytical curved.
 Dash line is numerical solution (Euler method).
 For clarity, a plot of the dependence of speed on momentum for the classical case is also given (straight line).
-Plot of the dependence of speed on momentum are shown in Fig. 3.
+Plot of the dependence of energy on momentum are shown in Fig. 3.
 ![Fig3](Fig3-3-3.png)
 Figure 3.
 Energy as function from momentum